shovansarkarece/Java/Method_Overloading1.md

 # Method Overloading
-- Method overloading means declaring multiple methods with same method name but having different method signature.
+- Method overloading refers to creating multiple methods within the same class with the same name but different parameters.
-- In method overloading while writing the method signature we have to follow following 3 Rules
-> Method name must be same for all methods
-1. List of parameters must be different like different type of parameters,
-2. different number of parameters, different order of parameters.
+- Java compiler will resolve this at compile time-based on number of parameters, datatype of parameter and order of the parameters.
-3. Return type is not considered in method overloading; it means we never decide method overloading with return type

 ## Example-1
 ```
 class AdditionCalc